Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 1.3 Check `/etc/hostname` and `/etc/hosts`

+This applies to all build machines, _standalone_ or _non-standalone_.

 - `/etc/hostname` should contain the short name of the build machine as it will appear on the build report (e.g. `nebbiolo2`).